TutorialStrategiesPrivacy PolicyTerms of ServiceAbout

 Single Remaining Cell

-If a row or column must contain a suspect and every other cell has been eliminated, the remaining cell necessarily contains some suspect (undetermined).
+If a row or column must contain a character and every other cell has been eliminated, the remaining cell necessarily contains some character (undetermined).

 Example 1